cloudmesh-community/fa18-523-83/project-report/report.md

 data with an existing label indicating whether or not each customer had serious bank delinquency within two years.
-The test set contains about 100,000 records without any label data, which will not be part of the analysis but will be used as part of the benchmarking report.
+The test set contains about 100,000 records without any label data, which will not be part of the analysis but 50 test records will be used as part of the benchmarking report.

-Data descriptions [@fa18-523-83-www-gmsc-kaggle-data]:
+Data descriptions, as mentioned in [@fa18-523-83-www-gmsc-kaggle-data], are:

 *  **SeriousDlqin2yrs**: label data, contains 'Yes' or 'No' indicator
 *  **RevolvingUtilizationOfUnsecuredLines**: total balance of unsecured lines